aappddeevv/scalajs-reaction-app.g8/src/main/g8/README.md

 Your awesome react app!

 # Background
 scalajs-react and javascript/typescript integrated project.
-Bundling via webpack
+Bundling via webpack.

+The main scalajs-react project is located at [github](https://github.com/aappddeevv/scalajs-react).

+This scalajs-react is different than the jpgolly/scalajs-react and a few others that have the same name.
+This React facade uses the [ReasonReact API](https://reasonml.github.io/reason-react).

 ## Input sources